RGB-OS/thunderlink-signer/README.md

 ## 🔒 Security Notes

+- **Current implementation uses blind signing and do not validate PSBT**: wip
 - **No public-facing ports**: All communication is internal via RabbitMQ.
 - **Private keys are never transmitted**: Only unsigned PSBTs and signed responses are exchanged.
 - **Signer is isolated**: Runs inside your infrastructure, fully under your control.